balena-os/meta-balena/README.md

 # Resin.io layer for Yocto.

+This repository enables building of resin.io support for various devices.

+* meta-resin-common directory has the recipies common to all our builds.
+* meta-resin-<board> directory has the recipies specific to a board.

-The following gives a rough overview of the directories.
+The following gives a rough overview of the directories inside individual layers.

 * **classes** : Has the reusable components used by various recipes.
     * classes/image-resin-rpi.bbclass - Has the functions used for putting together the image.
 Yocto generates the rootfs and boot partition tars which are put together with the noobs installer.
 This function currently enables two new FS types - resin-noobs and resin-noobs-dev that are used in resin-rpi and resin-rpi-dev